 How to Report Someone for Tax Fraud on Premium Snapchat

 Snapchat premium is a subscription plan that allows users to pay for access to certain content.
-A group known as the "right-wing tax squads" in the US is an organization where you can report someone with premium Snapchat accounts to the IRS for tax evasion.
+A group known as the "right-wing tax squads" in the US is an organization where you for tax evasion.

 Whether it's filing late or just not at all, you are breaking the law if you refuse to pay your taxes regardless of how minimal the amount may be.
 Although it may not seem like a lot of money, over time, the amount can add up to thousands of dollars that you owe to your respective state/country.

 Reporting tax fraud cases is usually a daunting process if you tend to do it alone.
 Do not worry, DoNotPay offers you a faster, more convenient, automated, and less frustrating way of reporting tax fraud cases.

 Tax fraud is the illegal practice of willfully not paying taxes, misrepresenting information on a tax return, or relying on frivolous arguments to get out of paying taxes.
 It's considered an egregious and punishable offense that will be prosecuted with maximum effort to send a message.

 The most common form of IRS tax fraud is when someone underreports their earnings when filing taxes to avoid paying taxes or to get back more money.
 It's also common for someone to overreport deductions to decrease the amount of taxes they owe.